karlpatrikbergman/docker-images/beatles/README.md

 ```shell
 $ docker run -it --name beatles -v /members centos:7
 ```
 This command will create and run a container named “beatles”.
 Inside the running container a directory “/members” will be created.
+It will be mapped to a data volume on the host (with docker generated name).

 Inspection of container gives:
 ```json